lex0c/gungnir/README.md

 * The pin file (`~/.ssh/g_server.hex`) is a target; if compromised or corrupted, the client may accept malicious keys or fail to connect.
 * Lack of forward secrecy between resets means that if the shared key is exposed, previously captured traffic can be decrypted.
 * Nonce reuse or counter failures can break the confidentiality provided by AEAD.
+* Clients blindly trust any reachable server; without authentication or authorization, a malicious operator with a registered domain could take control of clients.

 ## Building